dnaeon/py-vpoller/README.md

 The example command below would request multiple properties to be returned for an ESXi host:

 	$ vpoller-client -m host.get -V vc01-test.example.org -e tcp://localhost:10123 -n esx01.example.org -p runtime.powerState,hardware.memorySize,summary.overallStatus

+## Getting performance counters

+In order to get performance counters for a vSphere object using vPoller you can use the `vm.counter.*` and `host.counter.*` methods.

+This is an example to get performance counters for a VirtualMachine object:

+	$ vpoller-client -m vm.counter.get -V vc01-test.example.org -e tcp://localhost:10123 -n vm01.example.org -p cpu.run,cpu.idle

+And here is an example how to get all performance counter for a HostSystem object:

+	$ vpoller-client -m host.counter.all -V vc01-test.example.org -e tcp://localhost:10123 -n esxi01.example.org

 ## Using the management interface of vPoller